 We are develeoping headwear pages for many different countries.
 We also plan to eventually create country hat pages.
 At this time we only have specific hat pages on a few different countries: America, England, France, Germany, and Italy.

 One of our major sources of information about boys' hats, especially the second half of the 19th century, are period phptographic portraits.
 Some boys wore them in the portrait.
 This was, however, not the most common convention, presumably because it would cover the hair.
 It was fairly common for the boy to hold his ha because headwear was such an important component of dressat the time.
 Another alternative was to place the hat on an adjacent table or chair or even to lay them out on the ground.
 If the portrait included the whole family, it was not always readily apparent who each hat belonged.
 A good example is an unidentified American family about 1890.

+The two major compnents of a hat are the crown and brim.
+Both had a range of variations.
 We notice decorative and practical fatures used with boys' hats.
-Decorative items included tallies and streamers were used on hsts.
+Decorative items included hat bands, streamers, and chin traps.
+Almost all hats had head bands which could vary in width and colors.
+Some hats had stramers, especially sailor hats such as wide-brimmed hats.
+Some of them were done as tallies.
+Streamers were continuation of the hat bands.
 One more practical item was chinstraps or chinstays.
 Chinstraps help hold the headwear on a child in windy weather.
 We think that they were most common on children's headwear, but they were on some adult headwear as well.
+A good example is an unidentified American boy.
 We note variations over time and among different countries.
 They were used in sailor hats.
 We also notice them used in cowboy hats.
 Cowboy hats often had a kind of tgoggle to tighten the chin strap.
 They were practical because while riding, hsts might be blown off.
 We also notice themn being used in Japsnese school hsts.

 Navigate the Historic Boys' Clothing Web Headwear Pages: